cirosantilli/mathematics/beauty.md

 - $a = 4$
 - $b = 3$
-- $k = 3$ (total 3 numebers)
+- $k = 3$ (total 3 numbers)

 The following questions arise:

-- if $a$ is allowed to vary, are there progressions with $k$ arbritarily large?
+-   if $a$ is allowed to vary, are there progressions with $k$ arbitrarily large?
 What about $k$ infinite?

-    Answer in 2013 by Tao: yes for $k$ arbritarily large, no for infinite $k$.
+    Answer in 2013 by Tao: yes for $k$ arbitrarily large, no for infinite $k$.

-- if $a$ is fixed, are there infinitelly many sequences with fixed length $k$?
+-   if $a$ is fixed, are there infinitely many sequences with fixed length $k$?
-    If there are infinitelly many, what is their assymptotic distribution?
+    If there are infinitely many, what is their asymptotic distribution?

     The most simple and elegant case is $a = 2$, $k = 2$, and numbers in those sequences are called twin primes,
     ex: 39 and 41.
 As of 2013, both infinity and distribution questions are open.